 I knew from the start that my internship at Save a Child’s Heart would be a new challenge.
 I would be working with children and families from places whose cultures I have never encountered before.
 However, I would be given the opportunity to see the same children for months at a time and create powerful relationships with them without sharing a common language.
 Once I arrived and settled in, the majority of my time was devoted to creating patient profiles (recording family stories and conducting medical interviews), organizing activities for children pre and post-op, teaching math, English, and Hebrew, and even dancing and singing with the children and their mothers.

 While it was comforting knowing how happy the children and mothers were during their time in Israel, it was difficult to forget the lives and households they would be going home to.

 Some were used to living without ready access to water or electricity- a concept that is difficult to grasp when considering the child’s health post-surgery.

 I will never forget the nervous faces of the children, instantly smiling once they were greeted with toys and art supplies as they entered the clinic.
-Nor I will ever forget the homemade traditional Palestinian treats, like knafeh and baklawa, that the mothers and fathers brought me from their kitchen.
+Nor will I ever forget the homemade traditional Palestinian treats, like knafeh and baklawa, that the mothers and fathers brought me from their kitchen.

-Even though my time at SACH was cut short due to the Pandemic, I am so grateful for the months I had interning at the SACH house and working at the Palestinian clinic at Wolfson Hospital.
+Even though my time at SACH was cut short due to the Covid Pandemic, I am so grateful for the months I had interning at the SACH house and working at the Palestinian clinic at Wolfson Hospital.